 I like to relax, do nothing, take a break.

-I have my students working all day.
-I am exhausted at the end of the day so imagine they might be too.
+I have my students working all day; Since I am exhausted at the end of the day I imagine they might be too.

 As teachers we can point this out and reassure parents that we did our job.
 We taught those kids.
 They will be alright.
 They deserve a break (perhaps even a kitkat bar)